 Cognitive Behavioral Therapy

 Cognitive-behavioral therapy (CBT) combines talk with behavioral therapy to reframe negative thought patterns as positive ones.
-CBT isn’t an outlined step-by-step treatment.
+CBT is not an outlined step-by-step treatment.
 Instead, it combines a set of therapies that trigger a therapeutic change of the same kind.

 Cognitive behavioral therapy follows a simple pattern.
 The first step involves identifying the situations making life uncomfortable and acting as triggers.
 This is followed by understanding the thoughts and emotions surrounding these triggers, along with the patient’s reaction to the problem.
-Finally, the treatment aims to help the patient take the emotions brought on by their triggers, healthily rebranding them.
+Finally, the treatment aims to help the patient take the emotions brought on by their triggers and healthily “rebrand” them.
 In doing so, the patient can create a way to manage their responses, reacting to potential triggers in healthier ways.

-Just like with any other treatment, CBT results don’t happen overnight.
-They’re highly influenced by an individual’s willingness to recover.
-Fortunately, certain recovery techniques can help, including journaling, exercises and mindfulness meditation.
+Just like with any other treatment, CBT results do not happen overnight.
+They are highly influenced by an individual’s willingness to recover.
+Fortunately, certain recovery techniques can help, including journaling, exercises, and mindfulness meditation.

-It’s easy for benzo users to fall into negative and self-defeating thoughts.
-If unchecked, these may lead to a relapse.
+It is easy for benzo users to fall into negative and self-defeating thoughts.
+If left unchecked, these thought may lead to a relapse.
 However, with the help of counselors, Sunlight Recovery professionals can help you learn how to change negative thoughts.
 This, in turn, helps change the outcome of a potential trigger.
 There are other beneficial therapies involved in benzo addiction treatment, such as family and couples therapy and contingency management therapy (CMT).

 Lifelong Recovery From Benzodiazepine Abuse

 While the road to recovery can be long, a research study from the University of Toronto indicates that a full recovery is possible.
-Recovery from benzo abuse can be facilitated by having strong emotional security, spiritual beliefs and social and psychological well-being.
+Recovery from benzo abuse can be facilitated by having strong emotional security, spiritual beliefs, as well as social and psychological well-being.
 It also helps to have at least one strong supporter.